 5. Work with experts to get employed.

-If internships don't lead to jobs, one option would be to seek coaching from a career expert.
+If internships don't lead to jobs, another option is to seek coaching from a career expert.
 Carlson's employer relations experts coach students who are having a difficult time finding a job.
 They offer standard career coaching, Chevalier said, adding that they also come up with specific plans to connect these students with the companies they're interested in.

 A business school success story

 Second-year Carlson MBA Lindsay Amundson interned in brand management at Land O'Lakes during the 2011 summer and has already accepted a full-time job with the food and agricultural company headquartered in Arden Hills, Minn.
 Prior to business school, she worked as an auditor on retail and consumer products clients at PricewaterhouseCoopers, or PwC, in New York.